Redy1908/GreenWay-Backend/README.md

 - Make sure to have [Docker](https://www.docker.com/) installed and running
 - Run the ```docker compose up -d``` in the root directory the REST API will be available at http://localhost:8080

-If you want to make changes to the Spring Boot REST API end immediately run it without creating a custom image see(Customize the Set-up) do the following:
+If you want to make changes to the Spring Boot REST API end immediately run it without creating a custom image see (Customize the Set-up) do the following:
   * Enable the Spring Boot profile ```local```
   * Run ```docker compose up -d``` in ```osrm/```
   * Run ```docker-compose up -d postgis``` in the root folder
+  * Run the Spring Boot Application the REST API will be available at http://localhost:8080